July 24, 2025

 Base Metal Refining

-Base metal refining for PGMs typically utilizes the Sherritt-Gordon sulphuric acid pressure leach process, widely adopted in Western refineries.
+Base metal refining for PGMs typically uses the Sherritt-Gordon sulphuric acid pressure-leach process, which is widely adopted in Western refineries.
 This process involves leaching finely ground matte under increasingly oxidizing conditions to separate PGMs from base metals.
 Various refining techniques include:

 PGM Refining